September 2011 Newsletter

 My pumpkin is as green as can be so I researched how to ripen my pumpkin.
 You need to cut the vine leaving at least 4 inches to keep it from rotting on the top.
 Then clean the pumpkin and let it sit in a warm dry spot.
-Make sure that it stays dry because mold and rot are the enemy.
-You may need to rotate once one side starts to turn orange.
+Make sure that [they] stay dry because mold and rot are the enemy.
+You may need to rotate once one side starts to turn orange.”

 Retro Petal Pushing Oct 2009